 The demand for more sustainable, responsible and impact (SRI) investing options is real, even at the retail investor level:

-- Sustainable investing assets now account for $17.1 trillion, or 1/3 of the total US assets under professional management, representing a 42% growth from 2018.
+- Thanks to a stricter definition of what constitutes sustainable investing in the US, these assets now account for $8.4 trillion, or 1/8 of the total US $6.6 trillion assets under professional management.

-- Retail and high net worth individuals are increasingly using an ESG (environmental, social and governance) investment approach with $4.6 trillion in sustainable investment assets, a 50% increase from 2018.
+- Retail and high net worth individuals are increasingly using an ESG (environmental, social and governance) investment approach with $916 billion in sustainable investment assets.

 This demand for SRI expertise in the financial advisory space has led to the creation of the Chartered SRI CounselorSM designation (CSRIC®), which is developed by College for Financial Planning (CFFP, a Kaplan company) in partnership with US SIF – The Forum for Sustainable and Responsible Investment.

 If you’re a finance professional looking to signal your ESG expertise to your clients, the CSRIC professional designation program may be a perfect fit for you: